INEOS + SailGP . . . Are they serious!

 Also the two principle crew on the British SailGP multihull have been selected for Team GB in the 49er event at the Tokyo Olympics taking place in August 2020, which could prove a conflict of interests in the lead-up to the Games.

-Plus INEOS Team UK have their own Team GB involvement, with tactition Giles Scott selected for the Finn event at Tokyo 2020.
+Plus INEOS Team UK have their own Team GB involvement, with tactician Giles Scott selected for the Finn event at Tokyo 2020 – he is already headed down to Melbourne for the Finn Worlds and will not be back on AC duty until Jnauary next year.

 The SailGP Season 2 will debut 28-29 February 2020 in Sydney, before heading to the USA for events in San Francisco in May and New York in June, and then to Europe for Cowes in mid August.